Tudmotu/solidity-hashmap/README.md

 collisions".
 I am looking for people to review the code.
 If you understand what "storage slot collision" means and would like to review the code, please contact me directly or by opening an issue.

+## Why do we need a true HashMap?
+The `mapping()` data-structure in Solidity is very interesting.
+It manages to be very gas-efficient at O(1) while taking up 1 slot per key/value pair.
+This is highly efficient, but has a serious drawback:
+Since the `mapping()` storage layout relies on hashing of keys, it is impossible to enumerate mappings.
+You cannot iterate over them or infer what keys they hold.
+Despite its name, it doesn't provide the same API as you'd expect of a `Map` object in other languages.

+This does not only affect smart-contract authors, but also off-chain data mining services.
+The `mapping()` type creates an untraceable storage trie that makes it much harder to index.

+HashMap makes development more natural while allowing off-chain tools to easily index your smart-contract data.

 ## Installation
 Depending on what toolchain you are using, you will require different